Yandex Cloud

 • Logical decoding work mem All interfaces

 Maximum memory (in bytes) allocated for logical decoding before writing to a local storage.
-The setting limits the amount of memory used in the connection for logical replication.
+This setting limits the amount of memory used by the logical replicatoin connection.

 • Maintenance io concurrency All interfaces

-Maximum number of concurrent disk I/O operations during PostgreSQL maintenance using the VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY statements for an individual DB session.
-The higher this number, the more maintenance statements PostgreSQL will attempt to execute in parallel within a session.
+Maximum concurrent disk I/O operations per session during PostgreSQL maintenance involving VACUUM, CREATE INDEX, and ALTER TABLE ADD FOREIGN KEY statements.
+Increasing this value will allow more PostgreSQL maintenance statements to run in parallel.

-The minimum value is 0; the maximum value is 1000; the default value is 10.
+The minimum value is 0, the maximum is 1000, and the default is 10.

 • Maintenance work mem All interfaces